 The fees for a midwife or nurse-midwife for a water birth at home will be the same as a normal birth, ranging from $2,000 to $6,000.

 If you’re having your water birth at a hospital or birthing center, the midwife’s fee might be included in what you pay the facility, but usually only if they are employed by the hospital.
-Birthing centers charge an average of about $2,300 per birth.
+Birthing centers charge between $3,00 and $4,000 per birth.